top of page

-Poroban is a promoter of diversity in the construction sector and has committed to the Diverse Leaders Pledge.
+Poroban is also a promoter of diversity in the construction sector and has committed to the Diverse Leaders Pledge.

 Armeet Panesar